stadium-software/datagrid-icon-columns/README.md

 ## Displaying an icon

-Here are two ways how an icon can be displayed.
+Here are two ways to display an icon:

  [Option 1: Using the Iconify icons library](#option-1-using-the-iconify-icons-library)